unicoe/pedestrain_detection/report.md

 ## 2  Faster R-CNN Reimplementation and Analysis of Framework and Key Components.
-(*The answer to question 01 is included here: "Please describe the 2 key components in the Faster R-CNN framework"*)

 Based on a historial review on all relative developments, this part will implement the Faster R-CNN end to end training and explain how the key components works for the framework to demonstrate an comprehensive understanding of these techniques.